 Development assistance in Samoa

-Overview of Australia’s development partnership with Samoa
+Australia’s development partnership with Samoa

-- 2020-21 bilateral allocation [budget estimate]
+- 2023-24 bilateral allocation [budget estimate]

 - $27.0 million

-- 2020-21 total Australian ODA [budget estimate]
+- 2022-23 total Australian ODA [budget estimate]

-- $37.2 million
+- $52.0 million

-- 2019-20 total Australian ODA [budget actual]
+- 2021-22 total Australian ODA [actual]

-- $41.0 million
+- $56.9 million

 Economically, Samoa is reliant on tourism, agriculture, remittances and development assistance.
-The Government of Samoa and businesses face pressing challenges in the face of COVID-19.
+Samoa’s economy, particularly its tourism sector, has been heavily impacted by COVID-19.The Samoan Government and businesses face pressing challenges in the face of COVID-19.

-Pillar 1 — Health Security
+Pillar 1 – health security

-Further information on programs addressing health security can be found at Pillar 1 — Health security in Samoa.
+Further information on programs addressing health security can be found at Pillar 1 – health security in Samoa.

-Pillar 2 — Stability
+Pillar 2 – stability

-Further information on programs addressing stability can be found at Pillar 2 — Stability.
+Further information on programs addressing stability can be found at Pillar 2 – stability.

-Pillar 3 — Economic Recovery
+Pillar 3 – economic recovery

 Australia is partnering with New Zealand, the World Bank and the Asian Development Bank to support policy reforms that help to restore the business environment in Samoa, promoting long-term economic recovery and resilience.
 We also support Samoa through labour mobility opportunities and tailoring skills training through the Australia Pacific Training Coalition to address sectors hardest hit by COVID-19.
 Our support for the Pacific Islands Forum’s Pacific Humanitarian Pathway will enable Samoa’s connectivity with Australia and the region, supporting the movement of critical supplies and people, and in turn mitigating severe health and economic impacts.

-Further information on programs addressing economic recovery can be found at Pillar 3 — Economic Recovery.
+Further information on programs addressing economic recovery can be found at Pillar 3 – economic recovery.